Quick Answer

 Barrier spray for mosquitoes targets the foliage, fence lines, shaded vegetation, and perimeter plantings where adult mosquitoes rest during the day.
 The formula bonds to leaf surfaces and provides 21–30 days of residual protection per application.
 For a standard Stoney Creek residential property, five treatments from May through September maintain consistent coverage through the entire active season.

 Tick control uses a targeted perimeter application — focused on the leaf litter zone, grass-to-garden border, and vegetation edges where blacklegged ticks wait for passing hosts.
 The treatment specifically targets the 1–2 metre “interface zone” between maintained lawn and natural vegetation, which is where the overwhelming majority of tick encounters occur.
-Two treatments per season — timed to nymph activity in spring and adult activity in fall — provide the most effective coverage.
+Five treatments per season — spaced roughly a month apart from May through September — provide the most effective coverage.

 Recommended Treatment Schedule for Stoney Creek